-Considering the $350 billion combined spending power of Millennials and Gen Z, brands have made it a priority in 2019 to reach them, motivate them, and inspire loyalty among them.
+Considering the $350 billion combined spending power of Millennials and Gen Z, brands have made it a priority to reach them, motivate them, and inspire loyalty among them.

 But what's truly motivating these younger audiences?
 How do they differ?
 And what strategies and tactics can today's marketers use to inspire the enduring loyalty of Millennials and Gen Z consumers?